Alexandria is an ideal vacation destination that is well-known for its numerous picturesque lakes and astounding natural beauty.

-Swimming in Lake Le Homme Dieu
+Swim in Lake Le Homme Dieu

 This picturesque lake features two swimming beaches and is a popular spot for fishing, swimming, boating, jet skiing, and tubing.
 Enjoy a refreshing stroll here while admiring nature’s beauty.

-Shop fresh at Alexandria Farmers Market
+Shop at Alexandria Farmers' Market

-You can find farm fresh blueberries, apples, cabbage, herbs, lettuce, beets, beans, strawberries, raspberries, syrups, honey, poultry, eggs, flowers, plants, and so much more at this market.
+You can find farm-fresh blueberries, apples, cabbage, herbs, lettuce, beets, beans, strawberries, raspberries, syrups, honey, poultry, eggs, flowers, plants, and so much more at this market.

 Hiking on Central Lakes Trail

-It features countless enchanting lakes, verdant rolling hills, sprawling grasslands, farms, marshes, brilliantly coloured wildflowers, towering trees, and plenty more.
+It features countless enchanting lakes, verdant rolling hills, sprawling grasslands, farms, marshes, brilliantly colored wildflowers, towering trees, and plenty more.